Community Health Worker Advocacy

 National Steering Committee for Promotores de Salud

-- The U.S. DHHS Office of Minority Health selected Chicago CHW Local Network Coordinator Laura Bahena to serve on the National Steering Committee for Promotores de Salud.
+- The U.S. DHHS Office of Minority Health launched a National Steering Committee for Promotores de Salud in May 2011.
 This Steering Committee works in collaboration with the Federal Workgroup for the Promotores initiative, to provide leadership and guidance in the development and implementation of a newly established National Initiative for Promotores de Salud focused on Latino/Hispanic populations.
 Click here for a Snapshot of Promotores de Salud Initiative Activities/Accomplishments in their first year.

 National Partnership for Action to End Health Disparities